N/A

 B2B is a broad term and there are multiple types of B2B marketplaces and business models.
 Each has its own advantages and disadvantages.
 Business owners should consider all of these before they commit to a joining or even creating a platform.

-However, once the right platform has been chosen, utilised, or created, its benefits can be profound.
+However, once the right platform has been chosen, utilized, or created, its benefits can be profound.